ehsanbabavu/ariyabot/replit.md

 ## UI/UX Decisions
 - **Frontend**: React 18 with TypeScript and Vite.
-- **Components & Styling**: shadcn/ui (Radix UI-based) and Tailwind CSS, with Vazirmatn font for Persian script and RTL support.
+- **Components & Styling**: shadcn/ui (Radix UI-based) and Tailwind CSS, utilizing Vazirmatn font for Persian script and RTL support.
-- **Responsiveness**: Mobile-first design featuring a hamburger menu and drawer for mobile navigation, and a fixed sidebar for desktop.
+- **Responsiveness**: Mobile-first design with a hamburger menu and drawer for mobile, and a fixed sidebar for desktop.
 - **Design Elements**: Compact card layouts, auto-sliding carousels, dynamic notifications, and Persian invoice templates with currency conversion.

 ## Technical Implementations